 When mosquitoes come into your yard, they are mostly a nuisance.
-The reason residents get mosquito control is that backyard fun is a lot more fun with fewer mosquitoes around.
+The reason residents get mosquito control in Nashville is that backyard fun is a lot more fun with fewer mosquitoes around.
 And there is also a side benefit to mosquito control.
 At the end of the day, there is a risk associated with mosquitoes, and reducing mosquito activity on your property gives you better protection than mosquito repellents.
-Our topic today is centered on how mosquitoes spread viruses and how some misconceptions about mosquitoes can make DIY mosquito control and disease prevention less effective.
+Our topic today is centered on how mosquitoes in Nashville spread viruses and how some misconceptions about mosquitoes can make DIY mosquito control and disease prevention less effective.

 What Happens To Your Blood In A Mosquito?

 It is common knowledge that mosquitoes draw blood, but it might surprise you that they are not sustained in this way.
 Mosquitoes eat nectar and plant sap—only female mosquitoes need a blood meal.
 When a female mosquito draws blood from you, she uses it to make eggs.
 In fact, the blood meal triggers a chain reaction that leads to the production of the eggs.
 This relation between mosquito bites and mosquito reproduction is an important one.
 It provides insight into how mosquitoes can make you sick and why DIY mosquito repellents often fall short in keeping mosquitoes away.
-What is the best way to repel mosquitoes?
+What is the best way to repel mosquitoes in Nashville?
 The secret is to make it difficult for mosquitoes to live in your yard.
 We'll talk about that in a moment.
 First, let's take a look at how female mosquitoes make people sick.

 How Does A Mosquito Help Spread Viruses?